 - Where is the imaging department?

 The Medical Imaging Department on the first floor of the north campus.
-Inside the main (North) entrance to the hospital is a receptionist who can direct you.

 - Should I be concerned about exposure to radiation?